 The McWilliams Best Graduate Student Paper (Theory) – $100 *

 Wilson Carey McWilliams, or Carey as he was known, was a regular fixture at NPSA meetings.
 He was inspiration and mentor to many students and practicing political theorists.
 A dedicated, student-friendly, and engaging teacher, he demonstrated the relevance of political theory to a generation when “relevance” was the critical question.
 Unusual for a senior faculty member at a major research institution, Rutgers University, Carey was committed to the collegiality of regional meetings, particularly the Northeastern.
-When he wasn’t giving one of his well-attended and riveting presentations at the Northeastern, Carey could be found at a large table in the hotel bar surrounded by a captive audience of students and faculty.
+When he was not giving one of his well-attended and riveting presentations at the Northeastern, Carey could be found at a large table in the hotel bar surrounded by a captive audience of students and faculty.
 Even those political theorists who weren’t his acolytes or professional acquaintances benefited from the legitimacy Carey brought to the study of political theory.
 In honor of his commitment to the role of both students and faculty in the study of political theory, NPSA has created two political theory paper awards, one for the best student paper, and one for the best faculty paper.
 To learn more about him, click on this Google search result.

 Best Paper on Identity Issues – $100 *